-The normal entrance requirements are: 1.
-A degree of Bachelor with Honours Class I or Class II in Psychology; and 2. completion of approved courses in learning, perception and cognition, physiological psychology, psychological statistics, psychometrics and abnormal psychology, or in such other fields as may be prescribed by the Head of the School.
-Prerequisite courses may vary according to the specialization being undertaken for the award of the Master's degree.
+The normal entrance requirements are:

+1. a degree of Bachelor, with Honours Class I or Class II in Psychology; and

+2. completion of approved courses in learning, perception and cognition, physiological psychology, psychological statistics, psychometrics and abnormal psychology, or in such other fields as may be prescribed by the Head of the School.

-A student who does not satisfy the above requirements may be permitted to undertake a qualifying course prescribed by the Head of the School, satisfactory completion of which will be accepted as meeting entrance requirements.
+A student who does not satisfy the above requirements may be permitted to undertake a qualifying course prescribed by the Head of School, satisfactory completion of which will be accepted as meeting entrance requirements.

-Selection of students will be based on academic gualifications and suitability for the course.
+Selection of students is based on academic qualifications and suitability for the course.
 It may be necessary to limit the number of new enrolments in any year.
-Intending students are referred to conditions for the award of graduate degrees set out later in this handbook.

-The course consists of lectures, seminars, demonstrations, practical work, supervised clinical and community work, and a research thesis.
+An application to register for the degree of Master of Psychology shall be made on the prescribed form which shall be lodged with the Registrar at least two months before the commencement of the academic year.

 The minimum period of registration before the award of the degree is three sessions for full-time students and six sessions for part-time students.

-To gualify for the degree, students must satisfy the examiners in respect of their academic attainments, and their skill and competence in relevant aspects of practical professional work.
+To qualify for the degree, students must satisfy the examiners in respect of their academic attainments, and their skill and competence in relevant aspects of practical professional work.